cameraui/docs/home-assistant/integration.md

 ### The event bus

-The integration also fires a `cameraui_event` on the Home Assistant event bus.
-Unlike a single "something was detected" event, several of these fire across one detection's lifecycle:
+The integration also fires a `cameraui_event` on the Home Assistant event bus, several times across one detection's lifecycle:

 | `state` | When |
 |---|---|